Beyond Isolated Investor: Predicting Startup Success via Roleplay-Based Collective Agents: Related Work

 \subsection{Startup Success Prediction}

 Predicting early-stage startup success is a critical task.
-Early research identified key predictive factors ~\cite{roure1990predictors,song2008success,sevilla2022success} which informed manual feature engineering efforts.
-Initial methods used commercial datasets such as PitchBook, Crunchbase to design features based on domain knowledge and heuristics for traditional machine learning models ~\cite{krishna2016predicting,unal2019machine,bargagli2021supervised}.
-As large-scale datasets become available, the field evolved toward three main approaches: (1) graph neural networks (GNNs) ~\cite{zhang2021scalable,lyu2021graph}, which mine relational structures for investment patterns; (2) pre-trained language models (LMs) ~\cite{maarouf2025fused}, which extract semantic features from company descriptions and filings; and (3) multi-agent systems ~\cite{wang2025ssffinvestigatingllmpredictive,griffin2025randomruleforestrrf}, which assign different agents to analyze complementary aspects of a company's objective information, aiming to address the interpretability and scalability limitations of prior approaches.
+Early research identified key predictive factors ~\cite{song2008success,sevilla2022success} which informed manual feature engineering efforts.
+Initial methods used commercial datasets such as PitchBook, Crunchbase to design features based on domain knowledge and heuristics for traditional machine learning models ~\cite{unal2019machine,bargagli2021supervised}.
+As large-scale datasets become available, the field evolved toward three main approaches: (1) graph neural networks (GNNs) ~\cite{zhang2021scalable,10.1145/3763001}, which mine relational structures for investment patterns; (2) pre-trained language models (LMs) ~\cite{maarouf2025fused}, which extract semantic features from company descriptions and filings; and (3) multi-agent systems ~\cite{wang2025ssffinvestigatingllmpredictive,griffin2025randomruleforestrrf,pei2026gainingpathsinvestmentsuccess}, which assign different agents to analyze complementary aspects of a company's objective information, aiming to address the interpretability and scalability limitations.

 Despite these advances, existing models all focus on single-investor decision frameworks, failing to capture the multi-perspective evaluation and group dynamics typical of the real world.
-Even when employing multi-agent approaches, they merely use multiple agents to analyze different dimensional information~\cite{wang2025ssffinvestigatingllmpredictive,griffin2025randomruleforestrrf}, essentially remaining within a single decision-maker perspective.
-To bridge this gap, we propose SimVC-CAS, a novel financing prediction paradigm that jointly models startup fundamentals and the collective decision-making behavior of potential investors.
+Even when employing multi-agent approaches, they merely use multiple agents to analyze different dimensional information~\cite{wang2025ssffinvestigatingllmpredictive,griffin2025randomruleforestrrf}, remaining within a single decision-maker perspective.